gourangakole/Generation/README.md

       * QUEUE: lxbatch queue
       * JOBModulo: number of root files to read per job

-    * NOTE1: Any new DIGI-RECO step1 cfg can be adapted in order to work with this package.
+    * NOTE1: Any new DIGI-RECO step1 cfg (different MC production campaign) can be adapted in order to work with this package.
 Change/add the folowing lines

       * Be careful that the "process.mix.input.fileNames = cms.untracked.vstring([])" string of PU minimum bias sample is long enough, so you don't use the same PU for each job